 |2018||18 Jun||Mon||Dragon Boat Festival|

+The Dragon Boat Festival goes by many names in China and across the world.
 In Mainland China, the Dragon Boat Festival is referred to as the Duanwu Festival.
 The Duanwu Festival is celebrated on the fifth day of the fifth month on the lunar calendar.
 Because of this, the holiday is often called the ‘double fifth’ festival.
-During this holiday, the people of China celebrate happiness and the memory of Qu Yuan.

 The Dragon Boat Festival originated from the events of China’s Warring States Period.
 According to the old stories, there was a Minister of the state of Chu who supported the decision to wage war against the oppressive state of Qin.
 This minister’s name was Qu Yuan.

 At first the people of Chu and other Chinese states supported Qu Yuan, but as time passed, the King of Chu disapproved.
 To express his distaste for the war plan, the King exiled Qu Yuan.
 During his exile, Qu Yuan wrote various patriotic poems that expressed his love and vision for China.
 Among these poems written by Qu Yuan is the world famous “The Lament”.